-4..1.4 Operation of the wet bulb below freezing
+4.3.1.4 Operation of the wet bulb below freezing

-The psychrometer is difficult to operate at temperatures below freezing, but it is used in climates where such temperatures occur.
-A wick cannot be used to convey water from a reservoir to the wet-bulb sleeve by capillary action when the .
+The psychrometer is difficult to operate at temperatures below freezing, but it is still used in climates where such temperatures occur.
+A wick cannot be used to convey water from a reservoir to the wet-bulb sleeve by capillary action when the wick is frozen.
 Under these conditions, care should be taken to form only a thin layer of ice on the sleeve.
 It is an absolute necessity that the thermometers be artificially ventilated; if they are not, the management of the wet bulb will be extremely difficult.

 The wet bulb of the aspirated and sling psychrometers should be moistened immediately before use.
 The water should, as far as possible, have a temperature close to freezing point.
 If a button of ice forms at the lowest part of the bulb, it should be immersed in water long enough to melt the ice.